By Texas Homesteader ~

 Serve hot in wide bowls.

-Use other kinds of cooked meat if desired such as chopped ham or beef.
+Note 1: You can use other kinds of leftover cooked meat if desired such as chopped ham or beef.

 New Meals Remade With Leftovers